• Skip to primary navigation

 I find Peloton’s library to be pretty easy to navigate.
 There’s a navigation bar on the bottom, as well as a filter search feature that lets you find specific classes.
 There is a wide variety of classes that are available on and off the bike.

 You can take cycling, bike boot camp, strength, yoga, cardio, audio classes, treadmill, treadmill boot camp, meditation, and outdoor classes.
-I do miss a search bar that another fitness platform, iFit, has.
-This lets you type in specific keywords to narrow your search.

 You can take classes from your phone or Peloton-enabled equipment like the Peloton Bike+, the original bike, and the Tread.
 There’s also a piece of equipment for taking strength classes called Peloton Guide.